 Playground equipment, although not associated with a sport, is responsible for an estimated 125,000 injuries annually.
 Three quarters of all playground injuries happen on swings and monkey bars.
 Injuries on slides and seesaws account for the remaining fourth.
 (US Consumer Product Safety Commission).

-Children who complain of elbow pain are likely to be suffering from an overuse syndrome.
+Children who complain of elbow pain are most likely to be suffering from an overuse syndrome.
 Little League Elbow, for example, results in pain, stiffness, and reduced range of motion.
 This injury is directly related to the frequency and intensity of the pitch.
 Swimmers and skaters may also be at risk for overuse injuries because of repetitive stresses placed on particular joints.

 Osgood-Schlatter’s Disease is not a disease, but a mechanical injury of the knee at the location where the kneecap tendon attaches to the tibia.
 It occurs in children and young adults who have most likely experienced micro trauma or overuse from repetitive kneeling, running, and jumping activities.